spookyQubit/AdvancedLaneDetection/README.md

-# **Finding Lane Lines on the Road**
+# **Finding Road Lane**

-The goal of the project is to use techniques in computer vision to create a pipeline which can identify the boundaries of the road lanes on which a car is moving.
-The input to the pipeline is a stream of images which are taken by a single camera mounted at the middle of the car.
+The goal of the project is to use techniques in computer vision to create a pipeline which can identify the boundaries of the road lanes.
+The input to the pipeline is a stream of images which are taken by a single camera mounted at the center of the car.
 The specific steps taken to accomplish this goal are:
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.